 David Brandon Dennis (Ph.D., The Ohio State University, 2011) studies European and German history using global and transnational approaches.
-Specifically, his areas of focus include gender and sexuality history, maritime history, and the history of science.
+Specifically, his areas of focus include masculinity history, maritime history, and the history of science.
 He has published in such venues as German History, Isis: A Journal of the History of Science Society, and The Blackwell Companion to German Cinema.
-Currently serving as associate professor of history and head of the Humanities Program at Dean College in Franklin, Massachusetts, he is the recipient of numerous research grants and fellowships, including a DAAD Fellowship, Fulbright Research Award, and a grant from the National Endowment for the Humanities.
+Currently serving as professor of history and head of the Humanities Program at Dean College in Franklin, Massachusetts, he is the recipient of numerous research grants and fellowships, including a DAAD Fellowship, Fulbright Research Award, and a grant from the National Endowment for the Humanities.

 Darra D. Mulderry holds a Ph.D. in History of American Civilization from Brandeis University and an M.A. in Historical Studies from the New School for Social Research.
 She served as lecturer and assistant director of undergraduate studies for the Degrees in Social Studies program at Harvard University and is currently Associate Director of the Center for Engaged Learning and Adjunct Professor of History at Providence College.
 Darra specializes in modern intellectual history and U.S. political and religious history, and her articles on the history of U.S. Catholic sisters in the 20th century have appeared in Catholic Historical Review and American Catholic Studies.
 She is currently working on a book about U.S. nuns and social-justice education in the postwar years.